LinuxCommandLibrary

 DESCRIPTION

 pumount is the counterpart to pmount for unmounting removable devices without root privileges.
-It handles encrypted volumes and ensures proper cleanup.
+It is a wrapper around the standard umount that permits normal users to unmount removable devices without a matching /etc/fstab entry.
+It handles encrypted dm-crypt/LUKS volumes and ensures proper cleanup.
+It also supports unmounting devices that have been brutally removed.

 PARAMETERS